Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-collection-scheme.md

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

-- A valid `Management Bearer Token` derived from a `Tenant Security Key`.
+- A valid `Management Bearer Token` derived from a `Tenant API Key`.
 If you don't have one, see the tutorial [Aquiring a Management Bearer Token](#aquire-management-bearer-token).
 - The `appId` of an App you have previously installed that you want to add to this Collection Scheme.
 If you don't have one, see the tutorial [Installing and Configuring an App](/pages/tutorials/installing-and-configuring-an-app).

 # Create the Collection Scheme